rahul-verma/swayam/docs/README.md

-Swayam employs the STAR model of problem solving by Rahul Verma.
+Swayam employs the STEPs model of problem solving using LLMs by Rahul Verma.
 It has the following high level components:

-Strategy: A very high level view of the problem that you want to solve and a break-down into tasks.
+Story: Captures the broad, overarching narrative or goal.
+It gives a sense of direction and purpose.
 This largely involves human intellect with some usage of tooling.

-Task: Each task has a pertinent expected outcome to implement the strategy.
-This is where one would want to largely automate.
-Humans-in-the-loop is still recommended especially in the review of the task outcomes.
+Thought: Represents the conceptual phase where ideas and themes are developed from the Story.
+Still a human-focused phase with some assistance from tooling.

-Action: A step/stage in the achievement of a task.
-Also, acts as a proxy layer between what the task demands and who is solving the part of the problem this step/stage demands.
+Expression: Bridges the abstract with the concrete, focusing on how Thoughts will be articulated or represented.
+A step/stage in the achievement of a thought becoming a reality.
+This is a proxy layer between what the thought is about and who is solving the part of the problem this step/stage demands.

-Request: A granular interaction with an entity who is supposed to solve a specific part of the problem.
+Prompt: The most actionable part, where the specific tasks or commands are generated.
+A granular interaction with an entity who is supposed to solve a specific part of the problem.
 In the context of automation, this represents a problem unit/piece which can be automated with high level of confidence, with no human intervention, once the solution is implemented.

-As of now, Swayam focuses on Requests handled by an LLM.
-Other forms of AI as well as supporting systems will be explored later.

-All building blocks of STAR are only expressed as definitions, with the only exception being a Request, which for an extremely simple situation does not need to be defined.
+All building blocks of STEP are only expressed as definitions, with the only exception being a Prompt, which for an extremely simple situation does not need to be defined in a file.

-## Request
+## Prompt

 To Do

-## Action
+## Expression

 To Do
-- Action as a package
+- Expression as a package
-- Request Loop with Generator
+- Prompt Loop with Generator
 - Loop with a Condition based Generator
-- Conditional Request
+- Conditional Prompt
-- Standalone PRequestrompt: Possibly to another instance of same Model or a different one.
+- Standalone PPromptrompt: Possibly to another instance of same Model or a different one.
-- Dynamic Requests.
-Requests added on the fly.
+- Dynamic Prompts.
+Prompts added on the fly.

 ## Task